 • Weatherization Tax Credit (25C) — 30% up to $1,200 of purchase (not installation) costs for insulation, air sealing, doors and windows upgrades, and energy audits.
 May be combined with upfront incentives.
 Available NOW.

-• High-Efficiency Electric Home Rebates (HEEHRA) will provide point-of-sale consumer rebates to enable low- and moderate-income households across America to electrify and weatherize their homes, covering up to $1,600 worth of weatherization work.
+• Home Electrification and Appliance Rebates (HEAR) program will provide point-of-sale consumer rebates to enable low- and moderate-income households to install heat pumps.